 - Hydroelectric power plants provide enormous energy as the water at the high altitudes has a remarkable amount of potential energy, and even the smaller part of the fast-flowing water is enough to provide abundant energy that can serve the need for electricity for millions of people.

 - As the water stored in the reservoirs is clean and usable, hence reservoirs are also used as water reserves that can be used for various purposes in case of draughts situations.
 The flood can also be prevented by establishing flood control dams as they prevent the extra water from running down in the villages or the cities by storing them in the reservoirs.

 - As the dams are often located in remote rural areas that are not much developed.
 The construction of hydropower plants requires the transport of various equipment and materials from the cities, and to improve the connectivity, proper highways, and roads need to be built, which eventually results in the development of the rural towns.
 The lakes (reservoirs) can also be used for recreational purposes, which may attract mass tourism and eventually result in an economic boost for the nearby towns.

 Disadvantages of Hydroelectric Power Plant

-- As the hydropower plant can only be established in a suitable location.
-These locations are very limited in number and are usually found away from the cities and the villages.
+- The hydropower plant can only be established in a suitable location, and these locations are very limited in number and are usually found away from the cities and the villages.
 Hence, it requires a large number of components and long transmission lines to supply the generated electricity to the required areas.

 - The electricity generation process from the hydroelectric power plant may not produce emissions, but the plants that are grown at the bottom of the reservoirs releases harmful greenhouse gases like methane and carbon dioxide upon decomposition that can impact the environment.